in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 This is further explained in the last step of Spring Boot course in section "Connecting to JPA" - Step 33: Upgrading to Spring Boot 2 and Spring 5

-##### What is difference between Spring 5 and Spring 4 in terms of developing web application in the course?
+### Q :  What is difference between Spring 5 and Spring 4 in terms of developing web application in the course?
 Does it matter if a new version is used ?

 There will be one problem you will face when you use Spring 5.